Current Job Vacancies

 1) Engaging and supporting disabled people and carers to overcome barriers and embark on personalised learning journeys, making positive, sustained transitions into their chosen progression routes and positive destinations.

-This post is home-based in Dundee and involves regulated work for which a satisfactory PVG will be required.
+This post is home-based in Aberdeenshire with frequent travel around the region and involves regulated work for which a satisfactory PVG will be required.
 Lead Scotland has a Recruiting People with Convictions Policy.

 About you: